Radiative Decays of Vector Mesons with Light-Cone Sum Rules

-The decay matrix elements in Eq. (\ref{for:BQQTU}) are parametrized as follows
+The decay matrix elements in Eq. (\ref{for:BQQTU}) are parametrized as follows:

-here, $m_{\psi(2S)}$ is the mass of the $\psi(2S)$ meson, $m_{\eta_c(2S)}$ is the mass of the $\eta_c(2S)$ meson, $ f_{\psi(2S)} $ is the decay constant, $ F_{VP} $ is the transition form factor.
+where $m_{\psi(2S)}$ is the mass of the $\psi(2S)$ meson, $m_{\eta_c(2S)}$ is the mass of the $\eta_c(2S)$ meson, $ f_{\psi(2S)} $ is the decay constant, and $ F_{VP} $ is the transition form factor.
 Through the substitution of Eq. (\ref{qaqaVV}) and (\ref{for:deWEqa}) into Eq. (\ref{for:BQQTU}), the phenomenological result is obtained

 On the other hand, the theoretical result for the correlation function is given by